-(E) The POST Board shall evaluate the program annually following the release of the final compliance reports.
+- (c) Failure to satisfactorily complete POST training requirements may result in a recommendation by the Director to the Board for revocation of the individual's POST certification. - (III) The POST Board shall evaluate the program annually following the release of the final compliance reports.
 Such evaluation will include a review and evaluation of the program.
 The evaluation may be based on the compliance rate, agency survey and other performance metrics.